LindySez | Recipes

 Jump to Recipe Print Recipe

-This recipe for Mediterranean Chickpea Salad with Feta combines fiber-rich chickpeas (also known as Garbonzo beans, with fresh veggies and creamy salty Feta cheese.
-Eat it as a side dish, or put it on some lettuce and call it lunch.
+This recipe for Mediterranean Chickpea Salad with Feta combines fiber-rich chickpeas (also known as garbanzo beans) with fresh vegetables and creamy, salty feta cheese.
+Eat it as a side dish, or serve it over lettuce and call it lunch.

 Fresh tomatoes highlight this Mediterranean Chickpea Salad with Feta.